Malayalam Movies on Netflix: 10 Gems You Can’t Miss

 Cast: Fahad Faasil, Anju Kurian, Sreenivasan

-There was a time when I thought that maybe director Sathyan Anthikad’s reign over Malayalam cinema has ceased.
-With new storytelling styles, he may find it difficult to recreate his 90s magic.
+There was a time when I thought that maybe director Sathyan Anthikad’s reign over Malayalam cinema had ceased.
+With new storytelling styles coming up every now and then, he may find it difficult to recreate his 90s magic.
 But his recent film Njan Prakashan proved me wrong.
 Using his template of ‘careless young boy learns life’, Sathyan Anthikad recreates his old charisma on the screen.
 The film is humorous, soulful, and deep.
-Do give it a watch.
+The Fahad Fasil charm works like every time.

 5. Kappela (2020)